 In order to be convicted of this offence, the police must prove beyond a reasonable doubt that:

-b) You had any thing in the custody of another person; or
+b) had anything in the custody of another person; or

-c) You had any thing in or on premises, whether belonging to or occupied by yourself or not, or whether that thing is there for your use or the use of another; or
+c) had anything in or on premises, whether belonging to or occupied by yourself or not, or whether that thing is there for your use or the use of another; or

-d) You give custody of any thing to a person who is not lawfully entitled to possession of the thing.
+d) had given custody of anything to a person who is not lawfully entitled to possession of the thing.

-2. And that thing may be reasonably suspected of being stolen or otherwise unlawfully obtained.
+2. The item may be reasonably suspected of being stolen or otherwise unlawfully obtained.

 If any of the above elements cannot be proven beyond reasonable doubt, then you will be found not guilty of the offence.

 If the above elements can be proven beyond reasonable doubt, you will still be found not guilty if the court is satisfied that you had no reasonable grounds for suspecting the thing was stolen or unlawfully obtained.

 Our experienced criminal lawyers will advise you of your prospects of successfully defending any charge brought against you and fight to have you found not guilty of the offence.